For Hire

 While I am looking for the eventual full-time role, I am open to contract work on a project basis until that perfect full-time role comes up.
 Here is what is essential to me in the organizations that I work with.

 • Kind people doing good things.
-I value kind > nice.
-I want to use my talents to bring good to the world.
-I love helping others do what they do best โ€” whatever that may be.
+I value kindness in those around me.
+I love helping others do what they do best — whatever that may be.
 I know the talents and value that I bring to the table, and am additionally self-aware of what my weak spots are.

 • Autonomy and trust.
 I'm at a senior level in my career and have had proven successes in the past.
 I ask for an appropriate amount of autonomy and trust to do what I do best.